Pierre Y. Lefebvre

 Lawyer, Partner - Montréal

-Pierre Y. Lefebvre is a partner in the Montréal office of Langlois lawyers.
+Pierre Y. Lefebvre is a partner in the Montréal office of Langlois Lawyers.
 He is a seasoned litigator with over 25 years’ experience.
 Over the years, he has managed large, complex and highly-mediatised cases from all practice areas, including corporate law, securities and shareholder disputes.
 With the class action “boom”, he has worked in Quebec and Canada on commercial law, product liability and consumer law cases.

 Pierre has chaired a number of lengthy trials during the course of his practice and knows how to manage extremely voluminous cases.
 He has litigated before the courts at all levels, including the Supreme Court of Canada, and has acted before many administrative tribunals, including the Financial Markets Administrative Tribunal and arbitration tribunals.
 He was inducted into the Fellowship of the American College of Trial Lawyers.

 B.C.L., McGill University, 1982